rosenpass/paper-hpke-in-avionics-supplemental/README.md

 The raw data used in the paper is in [benches.txt](./benches.txt).

+Some figures used in the paper are provided in this repository for better viewing, see directory `figures/`.

 ## Running the benchmarks

 This is the base assumption for the rest of this README.**